-If a pupil has 6 days off in a school year they will achieve 97% attendance and will have missed 30 lessons:
+If a pupil has 6 days off in a school year they will achieve 97% attendance and will have missed 30 lessons.

-At St John Bosco Arts College we understand there will be occasions when children are unwell.
+We understand there will be occasions when children are unwell.
 The following NHS Guidance is available to help you decide whether to keep your child off school:

 Please think carefully about keeping your child off school as missing days for minor ailments has a negative effect on progress - there is a strong connection between attendance and achievement, this is illustrated below in the GCSE results from 2017/18:

 All appointments should be made outside of the school day.
 In instances where this is not possible an appointment letter needs to be provided to the Pupil Progress Coordinator.